SAML-Toolkits/php-saml/README.md

 $auth->login($newTargetUrl);
 ```

-The login method can recieve other five optional parameters:
+The login method can receive other five optional parameters:

 * `$parameters` - An array of parameters that will be added to the `GET` in the HTTP-Redirect.
 * `$forceAuthn` - When true the `AuthNRequest` will set the `ForceAuthn='true'`